-- Feel door from top to bottom with the back of your hand.
-If it is hot, DO NOT proceed; go back. - If door is cool, crouch low and open the door slowly.
-Close door quickly if smoke is present so you do not inhale it. - If no smoke is present, exit the building via the nearest stairwell or exit. - If you encounter heavy smoke in a stairwell, go back and try another stairwell.
+- As you evacuate, feel door/s from top to bottom with the back of your hand.
+If it is hot, do not proceed; go back and try an alternative evacuation route. - If the door is cool, crouch low and open the door slowly.
+Close door quickly if smoke is present so you do not inhale it. - If no smoke is present, exit the building via the nearest stairwell or exit door. - If you encounter heavy smoke in a stairwell, go back and try another stairwell.

 The responding Fire Department Incident Commander will control and make decisions at the scene of the fire.
 The Fire Department will decide when to turn control of the scene back to the University.
-The University Police will decide when to turn control of the scene back to the facility tenant(s).
+The University Police Department will decide when it is safe to turn control of the scene back to the facility tenant(s).